MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### Is the warranty the same as the other editions?

 No, the Industrial Edition features a 2-year warranty &amp; rapid replacement program.
-With the rapid replacement program customers receive a replacement device overnight or expedited shipping (faster of the available options) before a defective device is received by Microsoft.
-To start a replacement please [contact support](https://aka.ms/hololenssupport).
+The rapid replacement program customers receive a replacement device overnight or expedited shipping (faster of the available options) before a defective device is received by Microsoft.
+To start a replacement [contact support](https://aka.ms/hololenssupport).

 ### Can I purchase replacement parts for HoloLens 2 Industrial Edition?

-No. If you need to replace part of the device please [contact support](https://aka.ms/hololenssupport) to see about having your device replaced.
+No. If you need to replace part of the device [contact support](https://aka.ms/hololenssupport) to see about having your device replaced.

 ## Cleaning the Industrial Edition